charlenelefevre/SIGMA/README.md

 Please try to solve software installation with your computer support before reporting.
 --------------------------------------------------------------

+To install SIGMA with gfortran: cd SIGMA make clean make

-To install SIGMA:
+To install SIGMA with ifort
 cd SIGMA
 make clean
-make
+make ifort=true

 --------------------------------------------------------------
 To run SIGMA:
 You can test with default value:
-SIGMA -nm 6 -na 100 -verbose
+SIGMA -nm 3 -na 100 -v

 --------------------------------------------------------------
 Or obtain more information about options with: